Americans convicted in Congo of a botched coup attempt now face US charges

 A fourth man alleged by prosecutors to be a bomb-making expert was also charged for aiding the plot.

-The complaint arises from allegations that resulted in three of the defendants being detained in Congo and receiving death sentences.
+The complaint stems from allegations that led to three of the defendants being detained in Congo and receiving death sentences.
 The sentences were later commuted to punishments of life imprisonment.

 Among the three Americans is 22-year-old Marcel Malanga, son of opposition figure Christian Malanga, who led the coup attempt that targeted the presidential palace in Kinshasa.
 The elder Malanga, who livestreamed from the palace during the attempt, was later killed while resisting arrest, Congolese authorities said.